 CBOT wheat may revisit April 27 high of $7.69-1/2

-- A study on the first month continuous chart suggests a 14% gain from the current level.
-When applied to the July contract, this percentage indicates a target of $8.50.

-SINGAPORE: CBOT wheat may revisit its April 27 high of $7.69-1/2 per bushel, as its uptrend has resumed.
+SINGAPORE: CBOT wheat may revisit its April 27 high of $7.69-1/2 per bushel, as it has resumed its uptrend.

+The correction from this high has been shaped into a triangle, which has been proved to be a bullish continuation pattern.

+The pattern could be regarded as a part of a more bullish pennant that developed from the March 31 low of $5.92-1/4.
+The pennant indicates an aggressive target of $8.87.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.